 The National Association of Home Builders/Wells Fargo housing market index rose three points to 83 this month.
 Analysts polled by Refinitiv had expected homemaking sentiment at 80.

-The indicator can range from 0 to 100, with any print over 50 indicating positive sentiment.
+The indicator can range from 0 to 100, with any print over 50 indicating positive sentiments.
 Any figure above 80 indicates strong demand.

 Midler told Bartiromo that “all areas of the market” are currently seeing an increase in new construction, but noted that there is a “hot market in the South” as there are “more buildings” in cities including Raleigh and Wilmington, North Carolina. .
 As well as parts of Jacksonville, Florida, and Texas.